Nicholas Murray Butler: Internationalist

-Butler was the chair of the Lake Mohonk Conference on International Arbitration that met periodically from 1907 to 1912.
-In this time, he was appointed president of the American branch of International Conciliation.
+From 1907 to 1912, Butler was the chair of the Lake Mohonk Conference on International Arbitration.
 Butler was also instrumental in persuading Andrew Carnegie to provide the initial $10 million funding for the Carnegie Endowment for International Peace.

 Butler became head of international education and communication, founded the European branch of the Endowment headquartered in Paris, and was President of the Endowment from 1925 to 1945.
 For his work in this field, he received the Nobel Peace Prize for 1931 (shared with Jane Addams) "[For his promotion] of the Kellogg-Briand pact" and for his work as the "leader of the more establishment-oriented part of the American peace movement".

 In December 1916, Butler, Roosevelt and other philanthropists, including Scottish-born industrialist John C. Moffat, William Astor Chanler, Joseph Choate, Clarence Mackay, George von Lengerke Meyer, and John Grier Hibben, purchased the Château de Chavaniac, birthplace of the Marquis de Lafayette in Auvergne, to serve as a headquarters for the French Heroes Lafayette Memorial Fund, which was managed by Chanler's ex-wife, Beatrice Ashley Chanler.

 Butler was President of the Pilgrims Society, which promotes Anglo-American friendship.
 He served as President of the Pilgrims from 1928 to 1946.
-Butler was president of The American Academy of Arts and Letters from 1928 to 1941.
+Butler was president of The American Academy of Arts and Letters from 1928 to 1941 and was an early member of the academy.

 Personal life

 Butler married Susanna Edwards Schuyler (1863–1903) in 1887 and had one daughter from that marriage.
 Susanna was the daughter of Jacob Rutsen Schuyler (1816–1887) and Susannah Haigh Edwards (born 1830).
 His wife died in 1903 and he married again in 1907 to Kate La Montagne, granddaughter of New York property developer Thomas E. Davis.

 In 1940, Butler completed his autobiography with the publication of the second volume of Across the Busy Years.

 Butler became almost completely blind in 1945 at age 83.
 He resigned from the posts he held and died two years later.
 He is interred at Cedar Lawn Cemetery, in Paterson, New Jersey.

 Butler was not universally liked.
 In 1939, a former student of Butler, Rolfe Humphries, published in the pages of Poetry an effort titled "Draft Ode for a Phi Beta Kappa Occasion" that followed a classical format of unrhymed blank verse in iambic pentameter with one classical reference per line.
-The first letters of each line of the resulting acrostic spelled out the message: "Nicholas Murray Butler is a horses [sic] ass".
+The first letters of each line of the resulting acrostic spelled out the message: "Nicholas Murray Butler is a horses ass".
 Upon discovering the "hidden" message, the irate editors ran a formal apology.
 Randolph Bourne lampooned Butler as "Alexander Macintosh Butcher" in "One of our Conquerors", a 1915 essay he published in The New Republic.

 Butler wrote and spoke voluminously on all manner of subjects ranging from education to world peace.
 Although marked by erudition and great learning, his work tended toward the portentous and overblown.
 In The American Mercury, the critic Dorothy Dunbar Bromley referred to Butler's pronouncements as "those interminable miasmas of guff".